harding/bitcoinops.github.io/_includes/specials/taproot/xx-ln-with-taproot.md

 then I expect Taproot-addressed channels will start getting worked on by the time the underlying `SIGHASH_NOINPUT` or other ways to implement Decker-Russell-Osuntokun ("Eltoo") are available.

-### Conclusion

-* There are two primary Lightning features enabled by
-  Taproot:
-  * PTLCs over Lightning, which enables payment decorrelation for a small boost to Lightning payment privacy, as well as a bunch of more advanced protocols on top of Lightning.
-  * Taproot-addressed Channels, which provide a small privacy benefit to channels, reducing the correlation between channels and the blockchain.
-* PTLCS over Lightning are practically "free" for users (no payment required to upgrade channels/nodes to support them, just need implementor-days to implement).
-* Taproot-addressed channels are cheaper for *new* users, but existing users need to pay in order to upgrade.
-* Implementing PTLCs over Lightning will take approximately 2.5 to 4 years, by my estimation.
-* Implementing Taproot-addressed channels might take a shorter time but as the benefit of those is lower (and the cost to users is higher) they might end up being deferred, at which point they may be subsumed by Decker-Russell-Osuntokun.

 [^route-randomization]:
     A payer can choose a very twisty path (i.e. route randomization) to